joniles/rtfparserkit/README.md

 parser.parse(source, listener);
 ```
 You provide input to the parser via a class that implements the `IRtfSource` interface.
 Two implementations are provided for you, `RtfStreamSource`, for reading RTF from a stream, and `RtfStringSource` for reading RTF from a string.

+The other thing you need to provide the parser with is alistener class.
+The listener class implements the `IRtfListener` listener interface.
+The interface consists of a set of methods which are called by the parser to inform you of when it encounters different parts of the docuent structure.
+The set of method, along with some comments describing their purpose can be seen [here](https://github.com/joniles/rtfparserkit/blob/master/RTF%20Parser%20Kit/src/com/rtfparserkit/parser/IRtfListener.java).